andrewchambers/crushstore/README.md

 Periodically (and after configuration changes), all storage nodes will 'scrub' their data directory looking for corrupt objects and ensuring the storage placement requirements are met, replicating data to other nodes if they are not.

+If storage nodes disagree on the current cluster configuration, replication requests will be rejected and retried until the configurations are in agreement again.
+It is the responsibility of the administrator to keep the cluster configurations consistent in a timely way (This can be done with NFS/rsync+cron/git + cron/watching a consul key/...).

 ## Use cases and limitations